mwidner/mwidner.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am the Academic Technology Specialist for the [Division of Literatures, Cultures, and Languages](https://dlcl.stanford.edu).
 A member of the Stanford Libraries' [Center for Interdisciplinary Digital Research](http://library.stanford.edu/department/cidr), I collaborate with faculty on digital humanities and instructional technology projects.
-I also teach courses on literature and digital humanities, write software, present workshops, and publish research.
+I also [teach courses and workshops on literature and digital humanities](/teaching), [conceive and develop technology projects](/projects), and [publish research](/publications).